Cologne’s best galleries for Street Art

 In seeming contradiction to its name and original point of reference, street art has long since conquered the gallery space.
 In there, one may often recognize the same motives and materials already known from the streets.
 And yet, presenting one’s work in an indoor space also always issues an entirely new challenge to street artists who accept the dare by creating specially devised artworks or by immediately painting and building into the white cube.
 Often enough, their work will not remain restricted to the exhibition space, but rather pushes back outside in order to paint and paste the streets anew.
 Cologne is home to a stunning number of galleries and initiatives dedicated to street and urban art.
 In the following, I would like to introduce you to some of the most exciting and innovative Cologne spaces and exhibition projects for the urban arts.
 Dropping by is a must for every aficionado!

-The gallery on Pfeilstraße is home to two veterans of the Cologne street art scene: „Banana sprayer“ Thomas Baumgärtel who has been spraying his banana stencil all over Cologne since the 1980s and xxxhibition, who makes his appearance with ever new motives and media on the streets of Belgian quarter.
-Already in front of the gallery xxxhibition has inserted several of his plates into the pavement thus guiding passers-by straight into the exhibition space.
-Yet apart from these two, gallery owner Gerard Margaritis represents a large stock of artists that ranges from German street artists such as EMESS, mittenimwald, Alias, L.E.T., Van Ray, and Decycle to international protagonists AVone, Mister P or Tankpetrol.
-Murals, stencils and paste-up works by artists represented by 30works gallery may be found all over Ehrenfeld and Belgian Quarter.
+The gallery on Pfeilstraße is home to two veterans of the Cologne street art scene: “Banana sprayer” Thomas Baumgärtel, who has been all over Cologne with his banana stencils since the 1980s, and xxxhibition, who makes his appearance with ever-new motives and media on the streets of Belgian Quarter.
+Yet also apart from these two, gallery owner Gerard Margaritis represents a large stock of artists that ranges from German street artists such as mittenimwald, Van Ray, and seiLeise to international protagonists like AVone.
+Murals, stencils and paste-up by 30works regulars may be found all over Ehrenfeld and the Belgian Quarter.

 Inside the new exhibition space in Ehrenfeld, gallery owner Nils Müller, himself known for his photographic documentation of the graffiti scene, time and again presents works by a number of famed street artists.